5T33Z0/OC-Little-Translated/03_USB_Fixes/ACPI_Mapping_USB_Ports/README.md

 }
 ```
 #### Option B: Mapping Ports of an unknown configuration
-Option B is for user who don't alread know which internal USB ports connect to which physical port on the front and back I/O panel of their computer and internally.
-Basically, this works the same as Option A. The only difference is that you need to find out which physical connects to which internal USB Port of your machine.
+Option B is for user who don't already know which internal USB ports connect to which physical port on the front and back I/O panel of their computer or internally.
+Basically, this works the same as Option A. The only difference is that you need to find out which physical port connects to which internal USB port of your machine.

 ##### Gathering information about USB Ports
 The first step is to monitor the Ports, while connecting USB 2 and USB 3 Sticks to them.
 Take notes of which physical USB port connect to which port internally.
-You can monitor the Ports use IORegistryExploer for this too, but [Hackintool](https://github.com/headkaze/Hackintool) or Corpnewt's [USBMap](https://github.com/corpnewt/USBMap) are a lot simpler to use:
+You can monitor the Ports use IORegistryExplorer for this too, but [Hackintool](https://github.com/headkaze/Hackintool) or Corpnewt's [USBMap](https://github.com/corpnewt/USBMap) are a lot simpler to use:

 - Run the python script `USBMap.command`
 - Press "d" on the Keyboard to detect ports:</br>
 ![USBmap](https://user-images.githubusercontent.com/76865553/142078666-1a96ee4e-dc82-4658-91d6-ac370614b2a8.png)</br>
 In this example, the system has more than one USB Controller.
-For the sake of the Example, we focus on the `XHC` Controller ("HSXX" and "SSXX").
+For the sake of the Example, we focus on the ports declared in the `XHC` Controller ("HSXX" and "SSXX").
 - Leave the Window open and put in your USB 2 Stick into a port and check which entry turns blue in the list and take notes.
 - Next, put a USB 3.0 stick in the same port and see what turns blue next.
 Usually, if a physical USB port is blue, it supports USB 2 and 3 Ports.
 An as far as its routing is concerned, only the Prefix changes when switching between USB 2 and USB3.
 In other words: if a USB 2 stick is mapped to "HS01", the corresponding USB 3 Port will most likely be "SS01".
 - Continue probing all ports with USB 2/3/C flash drives or devices und you're done.
-- Once you collected all the neccessary data return to "Option A" of the guide to map the ports in ACPI.
+- Once you collected all the necessary data return to "Option A" of the guide to map the ports in ACPI.

 ### Assigning Physical Location of Device (`_PLD`)
-This method provides a lot of details about the pysical location of the USB ports themselves.
+This method provides a lot of details about the physical location of the USB ports themselves.
 Such as: location, shape, color and a lot of rather uninteresting details for PC users.
 Here's a long list of some of the available parameters:

 ```asl
 Name (_PLD, Package (0x01)  // _PLD: Physical Location of Device